Hecos-Project/Hecos/docs/user/06_flows_en.md

-# Flows Module: Visual Automations
+# 🔀 7.
+Flows: Visual Automations

 The **Flows** module of Hecos is the "orchestrator" of the system.
 It allows you to create automations, routines, and complex behaviors by chaining actions in a logical and sequential way.